The wrong way

 This allows players who prefer to work for in-game items to access to things previously only available to cash shop users.
 It also opens up the ability for players to get items and give them as gifts to friends in the game (which happens to be the one way I am most likely to use a cash shop!).
 Of course, players can do more than just give away these items -- they can sell them.
 Orlikowski noted, "NCoin buyers who want kinah can make a business out of selling to free players and everyone is happy!"

 Personally, I think this change also better addresses the idea of pay-to-win that rankles so many people.
 While some players might want to take the easy road and use cash to buy items that make their lives easier in game, those who prefer to pay with sweat equity also have the opportunity to use those same items.
 The important part is that those who pay with cash are not treated better and given advantages over those do not.Expanding the market

 Orlikowski specifically pointed out how the new XP amulets available from the marketplace can be traded, whereas previously they were bound to a player's account.
 This gives more people access to them even if they don't buy any NCoin.
 Why does this matter?
 After all, there are different permanent quests in the game which reward players with XP amulets, and players also get more from different events (I still have stacks from a past Halloween event!).
 With the XP amulets, it's not a matter of not having something available in game, it's a matter of not having the same quality available.

 that grants a 200% XP rate increase as well as a 50% drop rate increase on top of that.
 Many of the in-game amulets offer a 20% boost in XP only, or -- like the ones from daily quests

 While I am heartened by Orlikowski's words and with the addition of some new tradeable items, the Black Cloud Marketplace still has a ways to go.
 A number of the boosts and buffs -- such as XP amulets, crafting boost charms, socketing boosts, stat scrolls, and Empyrean Crucible boost packs -- can be traded.
 Same goes for clothing and weapon skins.
 But a look through the products shows that many items are still bound to players.
 For instance, a very minute number of housing items can be traded, even on a player's own account.
 Manastone chests, waykeys for Infinity Shard

-Soaring through the Aionosphere, MJ Guthrie touches down biweekly to bring you Wings Over Atreia.
+So those are some of my thoughts on the matter.
+What are yours?
+Share them in the comments below.Soaring through the Aionosphere, MJ Guthrie touches down biweekly to bring you Wings Over Atreia.
 Featuring tips, guides, and general snippets of life in Aion, the column is better than Tutty-on-a-stick, ackackackackackack!
 Have a suggestion to share?
 No need to bribe a Shugo -- just send mail to firstname.lastname@example.org.